 - a constitution

 - a financial plan or budget showing this year's expected income, expenditure and reserves.
-If you do not have these we will discuss this with you when you apply.

 You can apply for a grant for: